sandler2806/Graph-Calculator-Java/README.md

   <br>
   <strong> nodes to visit </strong> = we look for a path containing all these nodes. <br>
   In graphs bigger than 100,000 nodes some of the heavier algorithms run out of memory.
+  <strong>The code was executed on a 5-year-old laptop, on a newer machine the results would be way better </strong>

 </p>